olynch/SortingOutSorting/README.md

 ###Viewing results

 The results are stored in .json files under server/.
 To view them, run a basic http webserver on the server directory.
 An easily available one is already included in a basic install of python, to use this change to the server directory and run `python -m SimpleHTTPServer`, or for python3 `python -m http.server`, then navigate to localhost:8000 in your web browser.
-If you decide to rerun all of the sorts, they results will be placed in the .json files and, as the graphs are generated from these, they will be automatically regenerated.
+If you decide to rerun all of the sorts, the results will be placed in the .json files, and the graphs will be automatically regenerated.